 Analyze the reading and inspect the gauges.
 The low-pressure blue gauge should read between 25 and 30 PSI if everything is operating appropriately.
 On the other hand, a typical high-pressure setting is often between 200 and 250 PSI.

 Remember that these summaries are merely estimations.
 The service manual for your vehicle may have different requirements.
-It is obvious that there is an issue if the pressure on one side is excessively low or high.
-In order to prevent more harm, you should have the system examined as soon as possible.
+There is an issue if the pressure on one side is excessively low or high.
+To prevent more harm, you should have the system examined as soon as possible.

 Read more: 4 signs that your car’s air conditioner needs freon